-By exercising the Licensed Rights (defined below), You accept and agree to be bound by the terms and
+By exercising the Licensed Rights (defined below), You accept and agree to be bound by the terms and Section 1 Definitions.

-Section 1 Definitions.
+Adapter's License means the license You apply to Your Copyright and Similar Rights in Your contr BY-SA Compatible License means a license listed at creativecommons.org/compatiblelicenses, appro Copyright and Similar Rights means copyright and/or similar rights closely related to copyright Effective Technological Measures means those measures that, in the absence of proper authority, Exceptions and Limitations means fair use, fair dealing, and/or any other exception or limitatio License Elements means the license attributes listed in the name of a Creative Commons Public Li Licensed Material means the artistic or literary work, database, or other material to which the Licensed Rights means the rights granted to You subject to the terms and conditions of this Publ Licensor means the individual(s) or entity(ies) granting rights under this Public License.
+Share means to provide material to the public by any means or process that requires permission u Sui Generis Database Rights means rights other than copyright resulting from Directive 96/9/EC o

-Adapted Material means material subject to Copyright and Similar Rights that is derived from or Adapter's License means the license You apply to Your Copyright and Similar Rights in Your contr BY-SA Compatible License means a license listed at creativecommons.org/compatiblelicenses, appro Copyright and Similar Rights means copyright and/or similar rights closely related to copyright Effective Technological Measures means those measures that, in the absence of proper authority, Exceptions and Limitations means fair use, fair dealing, and/or any other exception or limitatio License Elements means the license attributes listed in the name of a Creative Commons Public Li Licensed Material means the artistic or literary work, database, or other material to which the Licensed Rights means the rights granted to You subject to the terms and conditions of this Publ Licenser means the individual(s) or entity(ies) granting rights under this Public License.
-Share means to provide material to the public by any means or process that requires permission u Sui Generis Database Rights means rights other than copyright resulting from Directive 96/9/EC o You means the individual or entity exercising the Licensed Rights under this Public License.
+You means the individual or entity exercising the Licensed Rights under this Public License.
 You